 Comprehensive Guide to Female Contraception

-Effective contraception is key to women’s health, reproductive freedom, and well-being.
+Effective female contraception is key to women’s health, reproductive freedom, and well-being.
 With an array of contraceptive options available, making an informed decision that suits your lifestyle, health condition, and plans can be challenging.

 The Combined Oral Contraceptive Pill (COC)

 The combined pill, often just called ‘the pill’, contains synthetic versions of the hormones oestrogen and progesterone, which are naturally produced in the ovaries.
 When taken correctly, it’s over 99% effective at preventing pregnancy.
 It can also help with heavy, painful periods and premenstrual symptoms.
-However, it may not be suitable for women over 35 who smoke, or those with certain medical conditions.
+However, it may not be suitable for women over 35 who smoke or those with certain medical conditions.
 Side effects can include mood changes, nausea, breast tenderness, and headaches.
 It also requires daily administration, which may not suit everyone.

 The Progestogen-Only Pill (POP)

-Also known as the ‘mini pill’, the progestogen-only pill is ideal for women who cannot use contraception that contains oestrogen.
+Also known as the ‘mini pill’, the progestogen-only pill is ideal for women who cannot use a female contraception that contains oestrogen.
 The POP is over 99% effective when used correctly.
 It’s taken every day without a break, including during the period.
 Some potential side effects are mood swings, breast tenderness, and acne.
 Some medicines can make the POP less effective, so always tell the doctor or nurse about any medicines you’re taking.

 Intrauterine Device (IUD)